 Set white balance to shady to keep warm tones

 |Astrophotography||Manual||f-stop: Keep as low as your camera will let you|

 -Shoot in RAW for best post-processing

 Final Tips on This Travel Photography Cheat Sheet

 One thing that you may have noticed I did not mention is whether I shoot in RAW or JPEG format.
 Most photographers shoot in RAW.
 It’s a much bigger image with a lot more detail and information.
 However, that doesn’t necessarily mean it’s better.
 It’s only better if you enjoy and are good at post-processing, aka editing your photos.

 Personally, I don’t love editing photos.
 I’m slowly getting better at it but I am by no means an expert.
-Therefore, I shoot in jpeg as it gives me more of a ‘complete’ photo to start with which is ideal for my basic editing skills.
+Therefore, I shoot in both RAW and JPEG.
+A lot of my stuff is JPEG to be honest, but the night photography definitely is better to shoot in RAW.